0r0chic0/p1-b/CONTRIBS-0r0chic0.md

 -Wrote getInstance for TriangleWave
 -Wrote Scale method
--Wrote one of the two implementations for Task 5 -created test for task5
+-Wrote the implementations for Task 5
+-created test for task5